 So, who does what?
 NHS and social care organisations should assess any new digital health technology products against the DTAC as part of each new procurement process or contract renewal, including staff or patient facing apps, systems and web portals.

 Tech developers can use the DTAC to make sure their products meet our standards and prepare for assessment.

 These assessments will be carried out by local health and social care organisations.

 Make sure your digital health technology is DTAC ready.

 Get email updates about changes to the DTAC

 DTAC will naturally iterate as legislation and standards change.
-We will update on changes through our Digital Transformation bulletin.
-To keep up to date, subscribe to our digital transformation bulletin.
+We will update on changes through our Transformation bulletin.
+To keep up to date, subscribe to our Transformation bulletin.